 Differential pressure is the pressure that differentiates between the pressure of the atmosphere of one area(process area) to other surrounding areas(corridors).
 It is measured in pascals and wc of Hg.
 Magnehelic gauge is used to records the differential pressure.

 Differential pressure prevents contamination and cross-contamination during the product manufacturing process; during the process, the air becomes contaminated.
 If Differential pressure is not maintained within limits, the contaminated particles may enter or mix up with the fresh air and contaminates other manufacturing products.

-Differential pressure must be checked and records every Two Hours ± 15 minutes in the manufacturing area where the product is directly exposed, and every Four Hours ± 15 minutes where the product is directly not exposed or as per given SOP “Records of area Differential Pressure.”
+Differential pressure must be checked and recorded every Two Hours ± 15 minutes in the manufacturing area where the product is directly exposed, and every Four Hours ± 15 minutes where the product is directly not exposed or as per the given SOP “Records of area Differential Pressure.”